fergiemcdowall/search-index/doc/create.md

 ### nGramLength

 If you want to search for phrases, then the nGramLength has to be adjusted.
-The number represents to maximum length (in words) of searchable phrases.
+The [array represents all](https://github.com/fergiemcdowall/search-index/blob/master/doc/add.md#ngramlength) lengths (in words) that the searchable phrases can contain.

 ### stopwords